 As you can see, having alcohol in the mix doesn’t necessarily protect you from a charge of sexual assault.
 But it can play a part.

-Learn more by contacting the Neal Davis Law Firm for a free legal review of your sex assault case in Houston, Harris County, Fort Bend County or Montgomery County.
+Learn more by contacting the Neal Davis Law Firm for a legal review of your sex assault case in Houston, Harris County, Fort Bend County or Montgomery County.

 Sexual assaults have severe punishments in Texas, with possible fines of many thousands of dollars and prison sentences of up to 99 years.
 So don’t delay.